rikoprogrammer/Bruno_book/README.md

 Functions are first class objects meaning that we can do anything with them just like any other R object.
 Functions that return functions are called function factories.

+Write functions that do one thing and do it well.
+Write functions that work together.
+Write functions that handle lists, because that is a universal interface  _borrowed from the Unix philosophy_

+List are one of the most important data structures you will work with in R. Many objects in R including models, data frames etc are actually lists.
+We should aim to write functions that can handle lists.

+Use loops sparingly.
+Instead of loops we can use our own defined functions that abstract the loops, we can use base functions like ```Reduce()``` or use high-order functions implemented in ```purrr``` package.
+Loops are not highly optimized and can lead to the polluting of the global environment which might cause issues in your pipelines in the long run.

+List-column based workflow is highly recommended.
+This is useful in helping us not to repeat ourselves.
+A good example is given in the book where we can plot several plots based on a list column in our nested data frame.